meera-m-t/Spiking-Convolutional-Vision-Transformer/README.md

 To train the model, you can run:

 ## Model Parallelism
 To take advantage of multiple GPUs to train our larger model.
-We modified the library [`SpikeTorch`](https://github.com/miladmozafari/SpykeTorch/tree/master/SpykeTorch) to work for multbatch with multiple GPUs (see parrlell_SpykeTorch).
+We modified the library [`SpikeTorch`](https://github.com/miladmozafari/SpykeTorch/tree/master/SpykeTorch) to work for multbatch with multiple GPUs (see parrlell_SpykeTorch).  `Note that in SpykeTorch’s modules and functionalities such as Convolution or Pooling, the mini-batch dimension is sacrificed for the time dimension.
+Therefore, it does not provide built-in batch processing at the moment.`